Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Stellar mass distribution of progenitor galaxies at high redshifts

 Figure \ref{fig:2} shows the total progenitor stellar mass budget at $z=6-9$ from each classification, as well as their fractional contributions to the stellar mass of the proto-MW/LG.
 We show the results from the isolated (MW-like) and paired (LG-like) galaxy suites in the left and right panels, respectively, since the number of galaxies is different in each suite.
 Each line shows the median stellar mass budget across all of the simulations in that particular suite, while the shaded region shows the 68\% halo-to-halo scatter.
 The black line indicates the total stellar mass from all of the progenitors (proto-MW/LG); the red, blue, green, and yellow lines show the contributions from the progenitors of present-day satellite galaxies, stellar streams, phase-mixed galaxies, and field galaxies, respectively.
 We define the proto-MW by including the progenitors of the present-day host galaxy in addition to the classified substructures (up to 2 Mpc from the center of the host galaxy).
 For the proto-LG, we include the progenitors of both hosts along with the classified substructures (up to 2 Mpc from the geometric center of mass of the two hosts).

 In the isolated suite, the progenitors of phase-mixed galaxies contribute the most to the total stellar mass budget, followed by the stellar stream progenitors.
 In the paired suite, progenitors of phase-mixed galaxies again contribute the most to the total stellar mass budget, followed by the progenitors of field galaxies, streams, and satellites, respectively.
 Though the stream progenitors contribute less than that of the field galaxies in the paired suite, in both cases, the progenitors of the present-day disrupted galaxies yield more stellar mass during the EoR than the progenitors of intact low-mass galaxies.
 Even though the stream progenitors contribute less than phase-mixed galaxies, they play a larger role than intact low-mass galaxies.
 The fractional stellar mass contribution from progenitors of each classification, relative to progenitors of the main galaxy, is roughly constant from $z=6-9$, with disrupted galaxies contributing at least as much as intact satellites across this entire range (Figure \ref{fig:2}, bottom panels).
 There is no strong mass-dependent bias across different present-day substructures.
 This suggests that neglecting the progenitors of streams and phase-mixed galaxies can underestimate the reionization-era ionizing photon budget derived from the near-far technique.
 However, even with adding the disrupted galaxies we can recover only up to $\sim$50\% of the total budget.
+The rest of the stellar mass is encompassed by the progenitors of the present-day main host galaxy \citep{Horta_etal_2024}.

 The field galaxy progenitors contribute more to the stellar mass budget than the stream progenitors in the paired suite because of our present-day distance selection criterion (2 Mpc).
 In the paired simulations, the cumulative number of low-mass galaxies beyond 1 Mpc continues to increase faster than in the isolated suite (Gandhi et al., in prep), leading to more field galaxies (Table \ref{tab:sim_data}) and hence a greater contribution from field galaxy progenitors at high redshift.
 If we instead use a distance cutoff of 1 Mpc, we find consistent behavior between the isolated and paired galaxy suites.